 Next time you go to the mall take a look at the cars around you.
 Can you tell which ones are newer and which ones are older?
 You probably have a good idea of which ones are older even if you don’t know anything about cars.
 Take a look at the image below.
 Chances are, you can tell the 1981 Honda Accord apart from the 2014 model just by looking at them!

 And what about clothes?
-If you saw someone wearing a baggy neon sweater you can be sure they bought it in the 1970s.
+If you saw someone wearing a patchwork sweater you can be sure they bought it in the 1970s.
 That’s because the things that people make and use change in appearance over time.
 One fashion style might be new and unpopular at first, but soon everyone is wearing it.
-Then, one day, the baggy neon sweater you used to love is no longer trendy and gets replaced by shoulder pads!
+Then, one day, the baggy patchwork sweater you used to love is no longer trendy and gets replaced by shoulder pads!

-The style of an artifact, like a stone tools or Iroquoian pot, also changes regularly over time.
-It can happen in fits and bursts, or steadily, it just depends on the style.
+The style of an artifact, like a stone tool or a piece of pottery, also changes regularly over time.
+Change can happen in fits and bursts, or steadily, depending on the style.
 Archaeologists use changes in trends to figure out how old a site is based on the style of artifacts they find.
 This is a type of relative dating known as seriation.

-Before seriation can be used as a dating technique artifacts need to be put into a sequence.
+Before seriation can be used as a dating technique, artifacts need to be put into a sequence known as a typological sequence..
 This lets archaeologists see changes in style over time.
-This sequence is know as a typological sequence.
-If you take another look at the Honda Accords you can see that the 1981 and 2014 models look very different.
+If you take another look at the Honda Accords below, you can see that the 1981 and 2014 models look very different.
 If you look at the cars in between, you can see how the style of the 1981 model slowly changed into the style of the 2014 model.

-How do archaeologists learn how old a site is using seriation though?
+How do archaeologists learn how old a site is using seriation?

-Once archaeologists understand the sequence they can count all the different styles of artifacts found at the site.
-Archaeologists then do some math to figure out what percentage of a kind of artifact, for example pottery, are a particular style.
-A graph is then made to see how the styles compare to one another as a part of the whole.
-As archaeologists examine artifacts they notice how the different styles are common, or trendy, at different times.
+Once archaeologists understand the sequence, they can count all the different styles of artifacts found at the site.
+Archaeologists then do some math to figure out what percentage of a kind of artifact, for example pottery, are made in a particular style.
+A graph is then constructed to see how the styles compare to one another as a part of the whole.
+As archaeologists examine artifacts, they notice how the different styles are common, or trendy, at different times.
 While one style may be popular now, it likely will have been less popular early on and will likely become less popular later.
 As popularity of a style changes so does how common it is, so the more popular it is the more examples of it archaeologists will find.
-With this in mind archaeologists track how common a style of artifact or site is over time to see which may be older and which may be newer.
+With this in mind, archaeologists track how common a style of artifact or site is over time to see which may be older and which may be newer.